 The event will be moderated by Kim Daniel.
 The formal presentation will be followed by a question and answer period.

-About Surrey Place’s Community, Partnership and Innovation Department
+About Surrey Place’s Equity, Diversity, Inclusion and Accessibility (EDIA) and Innovation Department

-The Community, Partnership and Innovation Department aims to reduce disparities driven by social, racial and economic inequalities and improve access to clinically appropriate care.
+The Equity, Diversity, Inclusion and Accessibility (EDIA) and Innovation Department aims to reduce disparities driven by social, racial and economic inequalities and improve access to clinically appropriate care.
 We work to cultivate a high-performance organizational culture through education, research and long-lasting partnership building.

 Our goals include raising awareness and building knowledge from those who have lived experiences due to physical, emotional and social differences.
 We regularly host spotlight series featuring key guest speakers with lived experiences to share their life journeys.